parabuzzle/parabuzzle.github.io/_posts/2017-01-17-Kafka-Streaming-Processors-Simplified.md

 I want to make a message sorter for dogstatd JSON objects that are flowing through the Kafka system.
 This adds some complexity from all the examples on the interwebs because we need to deserialize JSON, do something with the data, and then reserialize it and push it down to other topics.
 All the examples relating to JSON are confusing and over burdened with custom objects... this will be much simpler, I promise.
 To do sorting, I want to use the `filter` method and the `branch` method, so in this example we'll be using both of those methods and I'll show you how to use them for message sorting.

+_by the way, `Serdes` is a term for "Serializer" - "Deserializer".
+Its a fancy streaming serialization scheme... you should read up on it if you are unfamiliar with it: [https://en.wikipedia.org/wiki/SerDes](https://en.wikipedia.org/wiki/SerDes)_

 First things first, lets get a running Kafka locally.
-I'm a docker fan so I suggest using the spotify/kafka container to do the magic for you.
-The nice thing about the spotify/kafka container is that it is self contained with zookeeper and Kafka in the same container.
+I'm a docker fan so I suggest using the `spotify/kafka` container to do the magic for you.
+The nice thing about the `spotify/kafka` container is that it is self contained with zookeeper and Kafka in the same container.

 ~~~
 docker run -p 2181:2181 -p 9092:9092 --env ADVERTISED_HOST=`docker-machine ip \`docker-machine active\`` --env ADVERTISED_PORT=9092 spotify/kafka